 Maximize Your Company's Tax Savings

-Now, the general rule to maximize your new company’s tax savings and exemption is to ensure that the FYE is stretched as much as possible within the limit of 12 months.
+For a new company to maximize its tax exemptions, the general rule is to try to ensure that the basis period for its first Year of Assessment (YA) is stretched as much as possible within the limit of 12 months.

 By applying the formulae above in determining your company’s financial year end, you can be assured that you have also maximized the available tax exemptions and savings for your company.
 As of this writing, the tax exemption for new companies with their first 3 YAs from YA2020 according to IRAS is as follows: